From water polo to football for Iowa's Ihmir Smith-Marsette

 It’s actually a neat game to watch.
 You’ve got to be able to swim, you’ve got to have stamina, and you’ve got to be tough.

-“Yeah, it got pretty nasty sometimes,” he said.
-“Behind the scenes, if you’re under the water, you see people kicking you, grabbing you, all that stuff … They get pretty rough in water polo.
+“Yeah, it got pretty nasty sometimes,” Smith-Marsette said.
+“Behind the scenes, if you’re under the water, you see people kicking you, grabbing you, all that stuff ...
 A lot of physicality.
 A good sport.”

 Smith-Marsette played water polo in his eighth and ninth-grade years at St. Benedict’s Prep in his hometown of Newark, N.J., under the tutelage of Coach Glenn Cassidy.

+Cassidy said that story wasn’t meant to embarrass Smith-Marsette, just to point out that Cassidy used it as a teaching moment.

+“I’d like to think it was a wake-up call for him at that age,” Cassidy said.

-But Smith-Marsette ended up transferring to Weequahic High School in Newark, and it had no pool.
-His swimming and water polo days were done.
+Smith-Marsette ended up transferring to public Weequahic High School in Newark for his sophomore, junior and senior years.
+It had no pool, so his swimming and water polo days were done.

 Football was his new activity.